 What is the CSR Research Consortium?

 The CSR Research Consortium is composed of major California research organizations working in partnership on a four-year, comprehensive study to evaluate the implementation and impact of California's class size reduction initiative under a contract with the California Department of Education.
-The evaluation was legislatively mandated and based on a research plan adopted by the State Board of Education.
+The evaluation is legislatively mandated and based on a research plan adopted by the State Board of Education.

 Who are the members?